annwang202/BigIdeasFinalProject/README.md

 - City of Pittsburgh Water Features.
 Water fountains, spray fountains and other assets which provide water for public use.
 (https://data.wprdc.org/dataset/city-water-features)
 =======
-- City of Pittsburgh Food.
-This data set provides information about food facilities and their standings upon inspection indicating clean and healthy food places in the respective neighborhoods. (https://data.wprdc.org/dataset/allegheny-county-restaurant-food-facility-inspection-violations)
+- City of Pittsburgh Fire.
+This data set provides information about fires and what caused them within different neighborhoods in Pittsburgh. (https://data.wprdc.org/dataset/fire-incidents-in-city-of-pittsburgh)
 - City of Pittsburgh Water Features.
 Water fountains, spray fountains and other assets which provide water for public use. (https://data.wprdc.org/dataset/city-water-features) in
 - City of Pittsburgh Neighborhoods. (https://data.wprdc.org/dataset/neighborhoods2)
  main